-- Buxton is from Baxley, Georgia, a Deep South town, population 4,509.
-Baxley is bisected by U.S. 341 about 100 miles southwest of Savannah, Georgia, a 30-minute drive from the middle of nowhere.
-The nearest major airport is two hours south—in Jacksonville, Fla.
-The nearest lodging is 15 miles away.
+Buxton is from Baxley, Georgia, a Deep South town, population 4,509.
+Baxley is bisected by US 341 about 100 miles southwest of Savannah, Georgia.
+It's 30-minute drive from the middle of nowhere.
+The nearest major airport is two hours south—in Jacksonville, Florida.
+The nearest hotel is 15 miles away.

 Byron began playing when he was 6 years old and played multiple sports for several years.
 He gave up basketball as a high school sophomore but continued playing football as a quarterback and wide receiver through his senior season.
 Still, he always knew his future was in baseball.